k0jir0/appiumdemo/README.md

 - Appium Server GUI is running and listening on default values.
 - LayoutInspector can be prepared to inspect the Android application.
 - All Terminal configurations listed in https://www.swtestacademy.com/how-to-install-appium-on-mac/ are configured.

-- 3. Inside of VSC, navigate to src/test/java/io/appium/java_client/android/AutomationTest.java and select it to be ran.
-- 4. Press F5 (MacOS) to run.
-- 5. When the Java application runs in the embedded Terminal with a lightweight CLI, input 1 to configure your device and build paths.
-- 6. Input 2 to start the Appium server.
-- 7. Input 3 to run the automation script.

 # Project Specifications:
 - MacOS 12.6.2 Monterey